enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/designpatterns/javascript-design-pattern-factory-method.md

 ## Feature

-- kind of creational pattern
+- A creational pattern
-- to create object according to different request
+- For creating object according to different request

 ## When To Use